napari/docs/docs/howtos/layers/labels.md

 * Using the label control inside the `layer controls` panel and typing in the numeric value of the desired label;

-* Using the + or - buttons to get to the desired label color or **press the default keybinding `m` to set a new label;
+* Using the + or - buttons to get to the desired label color (or press the default keybinding `m` to set a new label);

 * Selecting the `color picker` tool and then clicking on a pixel with the desired label color in the image.